Zaederx/PatientHealthRewrite/README.md

 It's an app to allow patient's to view prescriptions and book request appointments online as well as allow admin and doctors to manage patient information and appointments.

-# What's different in this Render.com Build version
+# What's different in this Render.com Build Branch
 It configured slightly differently to be compatible with render.com's hosting service.
 For example SSL & TLS are not used (commented out of `application.properties`).

 Also h2 is not file based in this version of the project, it is memory based (which is better anyway for this kind of personal project).